baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 2020.04.12
 {: style="text-align: center;"}

-This article is a continuation of **The prefix-sum of multiplicative function: powerful number sieving** [2].
-And this article views "powerful number sieving" at a higher level.
-And "powerful number sieving" can be treated as one of the optimiazation way of the methods described in this article.
+This article is a continuation of **The prefix-sum of multiplicative function: powerful number sieve** [2].
+And this article views "powerful number sieve" at a higher level.
+And "powerful number sieve" can be treated as one of the optimiazation way of the methods described in this article.
 This article is also a generalized version of **Thinking on the generalized mobius inversion** [1].

 # Notation
 Use $f,g,h,...$ to denote multiplicative function and $sf,sg,sh,...$ are their prefix-sum function. $F,G,H,...$ are their Dirichlet generating function. $G*H$ means the Dirichlet convolution of two Dirichlet generating functions.